phamdinhduc795397/ModernCoordinator/README.md

 ```

 ### Carthage
-To integrate ModernCoordinator into your Xcode project using Carthage, add this to your Cartfile:
+ModernCoordinator is available through [Carthage](https://github.com/Carthage/Carthage).
+To install it, add this to your Cartfile:

 ```
 github "phamdinhduc795397/ModernCoordinator"